How do I maintain my nonimmigrant status?

-- Did you check in with OISS when you arrived in the U.S.?
+• Check in with OISS when you arrive in the U.S. and receive approval email

-- Are you registered for a full course of study?
+• Register for a full course of study

-- Did you notify OISS of a change in your address?
+• Notify OISS of any change in your address

-What is 212 (E)- Two Year Home Country Physical Presence Requirement
+What is 212 (e) - Two-Year Home Country Residency Requirement

-The Two Year Home Residency Requirement is often referred as the 212(e).
-Only the U.S. Department of State can determine if a J-1 and/or J-2 is subject to the 212(e).
-If subject, a J-visa holder will have to physically reside within their last country of legal permanent residence for two years before s/he may return to the U.S. as an H-1B visa holder, L visa holder, K visa holder or as a Permanent Resident.
-If subject, J-visitors are unable to apply for a change of status within the USA.
+The Two-Year Home Residency Requirement is often referred as the 212(e).
+Only the U.S. Department of State can determine if an exchange visitor and/or their dependent is subject to 212(e).
+If subject, an exchange visitor must physically reside within their last country of legal permanent residence for two years before they may return to the U.S. in H-1B, L, or K status, or as a Permanent Resident.
+If subject, J-1 exchange visitors are unable to apply for a change of status within the USA.
 Being "subject" to this regulation does not prevent a visitor from returning to the U.S. in another visa status, such as F-1 (student), B1/B2 (tourist/business) or under the visa waiver program.

-There are three reasons a J-1 visitor may be subject to the 212(e)
+There are three reasons a J-1 exchange visitor may be subject to 212(e):

-• The J-1 program is engaged in one or more of the skills listed on the Exchange Visitor Skills List (1997 Amendment) for his/her country.
+• The J-1 program is engaged in one or more of the skills listed on the Exchange Visitor Skills List for their country.

-• The J-1 visa holder is receiving graduate medical education or training.
+• The J-1 exchange visitor is receiving graduate medical education or training.

 For more information on J-1 two-year requirement, visit the Department of State website.